Crucifix (band): Band history

-By the following year, Kanights departed from the band and with the addition of Francis “Jimmy Crucifix” Schmidt on guitar, Borruso moved over to playing bass for the recording of the band’s second EP, a three-song 7” entitled Nineteen Eighty-Four, released in 1982 on Crucifix’s own label, Freak Records.
+By the following year, Kanights departed from the band and with the addition of Jaycee Frances Schmith on guitar, Borruso moved over to playing bass for the recording of the band’s second EP, a three-song 7” entitled nineteen eighty-four, released in 1982 on Crucifix’s own label, Freak Records.

-Schmidt then parted ways with Crucifix to be replaced by guitarist Jake Smith for the recording of what would be the band's only full-length LP, Dehumanization, released by Crass Records imprint Corpus Christi Records in 1983.
+Schmith then parted ways with Crucifix to be replaced by guitarist Jake Smith for the recording of what would be the band's only full-length LP, Dehumanization, released by Crass Records imprint Corpus Christi Records in 1983.
 This album proved a landmark effort for the band and is widely regarded to be their definitive work as well as a cornerstone of American political punk.

 After Dehumanization’s release, Smith left the band and was replaced by former America's Hardcore guitarist Drew Bernstein.
 After lengthy tours of the United States, Canada, and Europe, Crucifix called it quits on July 13, 1984.
 A posthumous compilation album of singles and live tracks entitled Exhibit A would later be released on Kustomized Records in 1997.
 When Corpus Christi eventually folded, their album Dehumanization was reissued on CD by Southern Records and later Kustomized on LP, CD, and streaming formats.